-Three in-person meetings are ordinarily scheduled to be held in Ireland, with the other two being held in Europe and North America.
-The latter Board meetings overlap with a Board visit to CRH sites.
+Three in-person meetings are ordinarily scheduled to be held in Ireland, with the other two being held in Europe and North America, or as the Board may otherwise determine from time to time.
+The Board meetings may overlap with a Board visit to CRH sites.
 Annual General Meetings are held in Ireland.